Sexuality and disability: United States

-Reach out USA is an advocacy organization that focuses on the relationship between disability and LGBT (gay, lesbian, bisexual, and transgender) concerns.
+Reach out USA is an advocacy organization that focuses on the relationship between disability and LGBT concerns.
 The group's goal is to influence disabled communities to be more aware of the LGBT communities, and LGBT communities and organizations to be more accountable and welcoming of disabled communities.
-Reach Out USA also helps out with other topics such as mental illness, suicide, depression and much more.
+Reach Out USA helps out with other topics such as mental illness, suicide, depression and much more.